What’s On This Page?

 Considerations Before Buying a Rheo Knee XC

-The biggest consideration before buying any version of the Rheo Knee is whether you are sufficiently active (mid-to-high K3, low K4 user) to benefit from the Rheo’s MRF technology without incurring the increased risk of tripping if you are not.
+The biggest consideration before buying the Rheo Knee XC is whether you are sufficiently active (mid-to-high K3, low K4 user) to benefit from the Rheo’s MRF technology without incurring the increased risk of tripping if you are not.
+High K2 and low K3 users can use the Rheo Knee XC with its optional Swing Initiation setting, but if you need to use this feature on an ongoing basis, you should probably explore hydraulic alternatives.

 There is also a question of compatibility.
 A knee that uses MRF will feel different than a hydraulic knee.
 Will that difference be better or worse for you?
-Because that’s entirely dependent on your personal circumstances/preferences, we strongly suggest that you test at least one hydraulic knee, such as the Ottobock’s Genium, before purchasing a Rheo Knee XC (and vice-versa).
+Because that’s entirely dependent on your personal circumstances and preferences, we strongly suggest that you test at least one hydraulic knee, such as the Ottobock’s Genium, before purchasing a Rheo Knee XC (and vice-versa).

 For a complete description of all current lower-limb technologies, devices, and research, see our comprehensive guide.